OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 ## 6.1.
 Adding RSTP to the host_chan_mmio AFU
 <a name="afu_signaltaphost_chan_mmio"></a>
-RSTP is added to an <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> by:
+RSTP is added to an AFU by:

 1. Defining signals to be instrumented in Signal Tap.
 Create a new *.stp file.
 2. Modify ofs_top.qpf to include the new *.stp file
 3. Modify ofs_top.qsf
 4. Modify ofs_pr_afu.qsf
 5. Re-run afu_synth_setup to update project settings
-6. Re-run $OPAE_PLATFORM_ROOT/bin/afu_synth to build the <span title='Partial Reconfiguration, The ability to dynamically reconfigure a portion of an FPGA while the remaining FPGA design continues to function.
-In the context of Intel FPGA PAC, a PR bitstream refers to an Intel FPGA PAC AFU.
-Refer to [Partial Reconfiguration](https://www.intel.com/content/www/us/en/programmable/products/design-software/fpga-design/quartus-prime/features/partial-reconfiguration.html) support page. '>**PR** </span>-able image containing the RSTP instance
+6. Re-run $OPAE_PLATFORM_ROOT/bin/afu_synth to build the PR -able image containing the RSTP instance

-The following steps use the previously built host_chan_mmio <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> example.
-You can use these detailed steps to instrument your <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span>.
+The following steps use the previously built host_chan_mmio AFU example.
+You can use these detailed steps to instrument your AFU.

-1. Navigate to host_chan_mmio <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> Quartus project and open the project using Quartus GUI.
+1. Navigate to host_chan_mmio AFU Quartus project and open the project using Quartus GUI.

    ```
     cd $OFS_ROOTDIR/work_d5005/build_d5005_x16/build/syn/syn_top
     $ quartus d5005.qpf &
    ```

 2. Once the project is loaded in Quartus, review the project hierarchy as shown in the Project Navigator.
-This example will add Signal Tap probe points to the <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> region.
+This example will add Signal Tap probe points to the AFU region.
 Reviewing the code will give insight into the function of this block.
 You can up the code in the Project Navigator by expanding afu_top - port_gasket - pr_slot - afu_main - ofs_plat_afu, then select instance afu, right-click, select Locate Node - Locate in Design File as shown below.

    ![](./images/stp_proj_nav.PNG)